 On the basis of preliminary staff review, and utilizing current applicable standards and regulations, the Department, as administrative agent for the Missouri Clean Water Commission, proposes to issue this permit subject to specified effluent limitations, schedules, and special conditions.
-The changes contained herein do not require a public notice comment period per 10 CSR 20-6.020.
+The changes contained herein require a public notice comment period per 10 CSR 20-6.020.
+The proposed determinations are tentative pending public comment.